||As the School was being established in the twentieth

 (Behave Like Men) for our motto.

-That original motto for The Peninsula School appeared on the
+That original motto for Peninsula Grammar appeared on the

 cover of the program for the “Dedication and Opening of the First School